 Clinical Trial Recruitment | An Opportunity for Data Science

 The only way to get new medicines to market is to run them through a clinical trial.
-After a potentially long and expensive drug development period and in the face of rising clinical trial costs, it is no surprise that pharmaceutical firms invest substantially in designing the perfect trial.
+After a potentially lengthy and expensive drug development period and rising clinical trial costs, it is no surprise that pharmaceutical firms invest substantially in designing the perfect trial.
 Even so, close to 80% of trials face completion delays.
-According to the website Pharmafile, the financial impact of clinical trial delays can be substantial: losses of $0.6M–$8M per day in subsequent sales can be attributed to these delays.
+According to Pharmafile, the financial impact of clinical trial delays can be substantial: losses of $0.6M–$8M per day in subsequent sales can be attributed to these delays.
 While there are various causes of clinical trial delays, Intralinks found that delayed patient recruitment & enrollment caused study delays in 41% of trial sites, making it the second-leading cause of such delays.

 At the beginning of the project, Mosaic, a top predictive pharma analytics consultancy, collaborated with stakeholders to determine success criteria, assess internal & external data sources, and investigate potential modeling and forecasting solutions.
 Stakeholders identified three main uses for improved clinical trial recruitment forecasts and a wide range of possible data sources.
 A review of relevant literature revealed a range of possible modeling approaches.
 Rather than embarking on a prolonged data engineering effort, extensive research into modeling approaches, and building a solution to serve multiple use-cases, Mosaic and the stakeholders chose to shorten time-to-value and increase early learnings by starting with the most promising and readily available internal & external data and a relatively straightforward predictive modeling approach that adjusted for the most glaring deficiencies in the current off-the-shelf forecasting approach, as well as focusing on just one use-case for the forecasts.
 After less than 6 months of part-time work by a small team, Mosaic and the company demonstrated enough promise to justify additional investment in deployment of the new approach in a prototype dashboard.